The TCS London Marathon

 Thank you for your interest in running in the London Marathon for the Miscarriage Association.
 This iconic race needs no introduction – it is one of the world’s most famous marathon running events, and is sure to be on every serious runner’s “must complete list”!
 At 26.219 miles, the race covers a largely flat course focussed around the river Thames, and is broadcast live on BBC TV.

-The London Marathon is our biggest fundraising event in the year, bringing in over a quarter of our annual funding needs.
+The London Marathon is one of our biggest fundraising events of the year, bringing in over a quarter of our annual funding needs.
 It makes a huge difference in helping us provide support and information for anyone affected by the loss of a baby in pregnancy, and it also helps to raise awareness of pregnancy loss and how we can help.

 Getting a place

 There are two main ways of getting a place in the London Marathon – and generally, if you are able to do both, you’ll maximise your chances of taking part in this brilliant event: